 A very unique experience if you rise with the sun is the morning alms ceremony, which sees around 200 monks depart from their various temples at 6am, collecting offerings for their daily meals.
 Offerings generally include sticky rice, biscuits, fruits and simple snacks.

-A tradition completed by many locals, but tourists are also welcomed to partake.
-You can join by offering some food on one of many stools set-up on the pavement by the street vendors, or simply sit back and observe this ancient tradition from afar.
+A tradition completed by many locals, but tourists are also welcome to partake.
+You can join by offering some food on one of many stools set up on the pavement by the street vendors, or simply sit back and observe this ancient tradition from afar.

 Unfortunately, tour groups can be a little disrespectful, getting way too close and talking during this sacred tradition.
 We still, however highly recommend this unique and cultural experience as a must-do whilst in Laos.